About Craig Gibson

 The Marine Biological Lab and the 300 Committee hosted the fall kickoff to the annual MBL Friday Forum in Sept 2018.
 Former Ambassador Day Mount offered welcoming remarks to a record crowd of over 250 attendees.
 Bill Hough, publisher of the Falmouth Enterprise newspaper provided the crowd with a thoughtful introduction about Craig and his long standing affiliation with the newspaper.
 Craig took the stage to discuss National Geographic’s “Year of the Bird,” special issue commemorating the centenary of the Migratory Bird Treaty Act.
 As an avid bird photographer, his experience and insights added depth to the discussion, highlighting the critical role of these birds in our overall ecosystem.
 Craig has served as a member of the MBL Council for many years.
 He always helps to increase awareness and understanding of the MBL’s mission and to provide assistance and counsel to MBL leadership.

 Craig is a member of many birding clubs and ornithological groups, including the American Ornithological Society (AOS), Association of Field Ornithologists (AFO), Wilson Ornithological Society (WOS), Raptor Research Foundation (RRF) and the Florida Ornithological Society.
 He is also a member of the North American Nature Photographers Association (NANPA).
-He serves as a member of the Ethics Committee for the AFO, and also as the designated Ethics Committee liaison to the WOS, to help collaborate on the development of standardized ethical practices among the WOS, the Association of Field Ornithologists, and the American Ornithological Society.
+He served for four years as a member of the Ethics Committee for the AFO, and also as the designated Ethics Committee liaison to the WOS, to help collaborate on the development of standardized ethical practices among the WOS, the Association of Field Ornithologists, and the American Ornithological Society.
 Craig was elected to membership in the Nuttall Ornithological Club in 2018, and then to the governing Council as the new Treasurer in 2020.
 He is an active member in The Wildlife Society (TWS) and participates in the TWS Drone Working Group to further collaborate on the safe and ethical use of drones for wildlife conservation and avian census research.

 Over the years, Craig has been honored with invitations from ornithologists and wildlife biologists to contribute a selection of his bird photographs for their birding books.
 Here are three noteworthy examples of books with his published images: